Ian-Joseph/CleanCity/Tests/test-cases.md

 8. Enter any additional description
 9. Click "Submit request" button

-**Expected Result:** Error message displayed – date must be in the future
+**Expected Result:** Pickup is scheduled successfully, "date must be in the future" error message displayed

+**Actual Result:** Pickup is scheduled successfully <!--fails -->

 ### ❌ TC-002: Attempting to Schedule a pickup with invalid email
 1. Navigate to scheduling page